wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-ps-create-preconfigure-linux-vms.md

 If you create the virtual machine in the wrong subscription, storage account, cloud service, availability set, virtual network, or subnet, delete the virtual machine, correct the command block syntax, and then run the corrected command set.

-After the virtual machine is created, see [How to log on to a virtual machine running Linux](virtual-machines-linux-how-to-log-on.md).
+After the virtual machine is created, see [How to log on to a virtual machine running Linux](/documentation/articles/virtual-machines-linux-how-to-log-on).

 If you will be creating this virtual machine again or a similar one, you can:

 - Save this command set as a PowerShell script file (*.ps1)
-- Save this command set as an Azure automation runbook in the **Automation** section of the Azure portal
+- Save this command set as an Azure automation runbook in the **Automation** section of the Azure Management Portal

 ## <a id="examples"></a>Examples